E-triloquist

 The program has an input area on the screen for entering a text or audio phrase which is to be spoken or played.
 With the touch of the "Enter" key or a mouse click, the text is converted to speech and sent to a voice synthesizer which conveys the message in mellifluous tones.
 Audio phrases are played as recorded.

-has facilities for adding, deleting, and renaming categories and phrases.
-Also, text phrases can be changed, and new audio phrases can be recorded (a microphone or other input source is required).
+E-triloquist has facilities for adding, deleting, and renaming categories and phrases.
+Also, text phrases can be changed, and new audio phrases can be added

 A text containing many sentences can be spoken one sentence at a time if desired.
 Speech can be stopped at the end of each sentence to await a response from the listener.
 Also, a sentence can be skipped, and the sentences can be spoken in any order.

-The program function keys are set up as "hot" keys.
+The program function keys (keyboard keys F1 thru F12) are set up as "hot" keys.
 Commonly used phrases such as "thank you", or "please hold for a moment while I key a response" can be "spoken" with the single depression of a program function key.
 The hot key phrases can be audio as well -- for example, a trumpet fanfare.
 Version 5.0 expanded the number of hot-keys available to 48 phrases.

-Text can be brought to from other applications by using Windows "cut and paste" or "drag-and-drop" (better known to some as "drag-and-lose") techniques.
+Text can be brought to E-triloquist from other applications by using Windows "cut and paste" or "drag-and-drop" (better known to some as "drag-and-lose") techniques, or by importing entire text files.
 Thus, text prepared on a word processor or received by electronic mail can be spoken.
 This is useful for jokes people send you by electronic mail, or ones you find on the Internet.

 With a speakerphone and a patient person on the other end of the line, telephone calls are possible.
 Simply place the speakerphone near your computer's speakers and you're all set.
 You can watch a video example of this which someone posted on YouTube to see how it works.